jorgecasal/Code-Repo/content/blog/express/index.md

 })
 ```

-The next() call tells the middleware to go to the next middleware function, if there is one.
-This is important to include at the end of our function - otherwise, the request will get stuck on this middleware.
+The next() only makes our middleware to continue to the next function.

 We can optionally pass a path to the middleware, which will only handle requests to that route.
 For example: